s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 It contains
 assignments and a loop, which in pure^[Pure code is code without side-effects.
-Assignments are side-effects.] functional programming we
+Assignments are side-effects.]
+functional programming we
-we can not use^[It is however possible to introduce monadic DSLs in Haskell that mimic C style behaviour, see \url{https://hackage.haskell.org/package/ImperativeHaskell-2.0.0.1}.].
+can not use^[It is however possible to introduce monadic DSLs in Haskell that mimic C style behaviour, see \url{https://hackage.haskell.org/package/ImperativeHaskell-2.0.0.1}.].
 If we translate this Fibonacci example into a recursive definition,
 however, we get pure functional C code
 without any assignment statements: